tbarlow12/tbarlow12.github.io/content/blog/posts/tasks.md

 ## Conclusion

 Well, you made it.
 Certainly farther than I would have made it reading some rando's blog about how he does stuff...
 I hope that at least *something* in this was useful to you.
 If this just got you thinking about how you want to get stuff done, even if it's exactly opposite of everything that I'm doing, I'll feel like I've done my job here.
+If there's something that has worked for you, I'd love to hear about it.
+Thanks for sticking with me to the end.
+Until next time 👍